-4.3.11 A key element in the delivery of the Council's Mobility Strategy is to optimise mass transit access in new development areas.
-The development of MKE should enable the future provision of a fast mass transit system linking the urban extension with CMK.

-- 4.3.12 The road network and new bridge over the M1 should be designed to enable the future provision of a mass transit system.
-Figure 4.2 (Movement Framework) shows the proposed route of the mass transit system. - 4.3.13 The exact nature of the mass transit system is not known at this stage.
-Therefore the road infrastructure should be designed to enable a range of potential arrangements and systems to be possible.
-It is envisaged that there will be mass transit boarding points within the community hub, and at the park and ride site.
+- 4.3.9 A key element in the delivery of the Council's Mobility Strategy is to optimise mass transit access in new development areas.
+The development of MKE should enable the future provision of a fast mass transit system linking the urban extension with CMK. - 4.3.10 The road network and new bridge over the M1 should be designed to enable the future provision of a mass transit system.
+Figure 4.2 (Movement Framework) shows the proposed route of the mass transit system. - 4.3.11 The exact nature of the mass transit system is not known at this stage.
+Therefore the road infrastructure should be designed to enable a range of potential arrangements and systems to be possible Figures 4.3 and 4.4 show how the high street could change over time to accommodate a mass transit system.
+It is envisaged that there will be mass transit boarding points on the high street at the district centre, and at the park and ride site.
 A boarding point will also be provided serving the development area to the west of the linear park.